Toronto Raptors crushed by Cleveland Cavaliers on historic night for LeBron James

 James was piling in the points – everything from three-point jumpers to emphatic dunks.
 With a crisp bucket from beyond the arc in the third, the crowd rose in ovation as it was announced on the video board that James had moved past Kareem Abdul-Jabbar as the No. 2 scorer in NBA playoff history.
 James is now second only to Michael Jordan.

 Irving stole a ball off Powell, and then dribbled past the young Raptor for what could have been a layup.
-Instead the Cavs point guard behind him to James, who exploded up for a viscous dunk.
+Instead the Cavs point guard passed behind him to James, who exploded up for a vicious dunk.

 Toronto laboured away – enjoying a few highlights – Ibaka finally making shots and Lowry dribbling in for layups.
 The Cavs took a hefty 99-73 lead into the fourth, and Cavs fans were already salivating over the 10 free chicken nuggets they win every time their team eclipses 100 points.